 The convenor is the main link between our executive and the coaches and players of each division.
 It is the convenor's primary responsibility to ensure that information is communicated from the executive to coaches, and vice versa, and that participants receive adequate support and assistance from the league and its executive.
 Inquiries and requests of the coaches, players and parents must either be dealt with by the convenor, if possible and appropriate, or commmunicated promptly to the executive for response.
 These responsibilities require each convenor to

 - attend executive meetings, generally monthly

-- distribute circulars and pass along information from executive to coaches
+- pass along information from executive to coaches

 - call or contact coaches with scheduling and venue information and changes

 - keep in touch with coaches, players and parents on an ongoing basis, routinely visiting games and practices to make sure that all is going well;

 - making yourself known to all participants;

 - identifying trouble spots and problem situations, offering assistance or at least ensuring that the league and executive are aware